 Where to stay?

-Staying at the city center will help you make the most of your visit.
+Staying in the city center will help you make the most of your visit.
 We stayed at the Melter Hotel & Apartments (Click Here To Book!).
-To be honest, I wasn’t sure of where exactly the hotel was located when I booked it.
-What a surprise we had when we found out it was in “Old” Nuremberg.
+To be honest, I wasn’t sure where exactly the hotel was located when I booked it.
+What a surprise we had when we found out, it was in “Old” Nuremberg.

 What and where to eat?

 Let’s get this out of the way.
 You need to try the Nuremberg sausage (Nürnberger bratwurst).
 You might be able to find them in other parts of Germany, but why not have them in the town that invented them?